CaftBotti/manim_pi_creatures/README.md

 ## Usage

-**PiCreatures_happy.svg and so on**:
+**"PiCreature" folder**:

-These are different emotions of pi creatures.
+In this folder, there are different emotions of pi creatures.
 They are from https://www.3blue1brown.com/images/pi-creatures/happy.svg and so on.

-You need to put them in the `assets\PiCreature` folder.
+You need to put these SVG files in the `assets\PiCreature` folder.
+Copy the folder directly and replace the "assets\PiCreature" folder.

+**"non-3b1b" folder**:

+This folder contains some pi creatures' SVG file that made by myself, and they aren't in 3b1b's videos.

 **pi_creature.py**: